GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 - "Public Evidence from Secret Ballots" by Bernhard,
 - "End-to-end verifiability" by Benaloh.

-@todo an itemized list or table indicating where to find more information
+@todo abakst an itemized list or table indicating where to find more information

 ## Glossary